 Scientists have suggested that the biochemical fallout of CRH hypersecretion is a major factor in depressive presentations.
-And though studies have yet to produce evidence showing consistent changes in CRH concentrations in the cerebrospinal fluid of panic sufferers, preclinical research indicates such evidence may be just around the corner.
+And though studies have yet to produce evidence showing consistent changes in CRH concentrations in the cerebrospinal fluid of those enduring panic and anxiety, preclinical research indicates such evidence may be just around the corner.

-Adrenocorticotropic Hormone (ACTH)
+Adrenocorticotropic hormone (ACTH)

 Produced in the adrenal glands, this family of steroids is necessary for the regulation of energy metabolism, as well as immune and inflammatory responses.
 Cortisol is responsible for the vast majority of glucocorticoid activity.